rhyw/colorize/README.md

 ## Background Color Changer

-The Background Color Changer is a simple chrome extension that allows you to change the background color of web pages.
-There are 7 different color options to choose from, making it easy to customize your browsing experience to your liking.
+Background Color Changer is a simple chrome extension that allows you to change the background color of web pages.
+There are various color options to choose from, choose the one as you like.

 ### Installation

-To install the extension from source, follow these steps:
+It is not published in the chrome extention store, thus you will need to install from source:

-* Clone or download this repository.
+* Clone this repo
-* Open Google Chrome and go to chrome://extensions/.
+* Open Google Chrome and go to `chrome://extensions/`, turn on developer mode.
-* Turn on developer mode using the toggle switch in the top right corner of the screen.
-* Click on the "Load unpacked" button in the top left corner of the screen.
+* Click "Load unpacked" button and select the directory where this repo is located.
-* Select the directory where you cloned or downloaded the repository.
-* The extension will now be installed and ready to use.
+* The extension will be installed.

 ### Usage